diandiancha/LittleAIBox/README.md

 - **Cloudflare R2**: S3-compatible object storage for user avatars and attachments
 - Global CDN acceleration with low-latency access
 - **Cloudflare KV**: High-performance key-value storage for caching, session management, and usage limit tracking

-**Developer-Friendly**: While the backend implementation is closed-source, all API endpoints are public and stable.
-The frontend code fully demonstrates how to interact with the backend, and developers can build custom frontends or integrate into their own applications using the same APIs.

 ---